July 2016 AAUP-AAUP-CBC Summer Institute

 This year was also an active one for cases involving the First Amendment Rights of public sector faculty members.
 The lower courts began to apply the 2014 Supreme Court decision in Lane that held that a public employee’s speech that may concern their job, but is not ordinarily within the scope of their duties, is subject to First Amendment protection.
 Interesting decisions were also issued by state courts and labor relations boards in public sector collective bargaining cases.

 II.
 First Amendment and Speech Rights

 Lane v.
 Franks, 189 L. Ed.
 2d 312 (U.S. 2014)

-The District Court granted Franks’ motion for summary judgment, on the grounds that the individual-capacity claims were barred by qualified immunity and the official-capacity claims were barred by the Eleventh Amendment.
-The Eleventh Circuit subsequently affirmed, holding that Lane spoke as an employee, not a citizen, because he acted in accordance to his official duties when he investigated and terminated Schmitz’ employment.
+The District Court granted Franks’s motion for summary judgment, on the grounds that the individual-capacity claims were barred by qualified immunity and the official-capacity claims were barred by the Eleventh Amendment.
+The Eleventh Circuit subsequently affirmed, holding that Lane spoke as an employee, not a citizen, because he acted in accordance to his official duties when he investigated and terminated Schmitz’s employment.